 Asperger’s syndrome is a developmental disorder that affects the ability of a child to socialize, communicate, and interact effectively with other people.
 Children who have Asperger’s syndrome often display social awkwardness and an all-encompassing interest in very specific topics.
 If your child has Asperger’s syndrome, you may feel scared of what the future may bring, be unsure how to help your child, and experience a wide range of difficult emotions.
 You may have known that something was different about your child from the moment he or she was born, but as your child got older, the challenges he or she faces also grew, leaving you at a loss for how to help your child.
-The experienced staff at Ascent Children’s Health System has helped many children just like yours successfully manage the symptoms of the disorder and go on to live a happy, healthy, independent life.
+The experienced staff at Ascent Children’s Health System and mental health center has helped many children just like yours successfully manage the symptoms of the disorder and go on to live a happy, healthy, independent life.

 Why Seek Treatment for Asperger’s Syndrome?